We now run our archery beginners lessons, on a "pay as you go" basis.

-As I said, we lend you all the equipment you need for the course, so dont rush out and spend lots of money on archery equipment.
+As I said, the lesson fee includes use of all the equipment you need for the lesson, so dont rush out and spend lots of money on archery equipment.
 Archery equipment has to be tailored to suit the person using it.
 You cannot buy good archery equipment locally and you should avoid eBay at all costs.
 Ignore this and you may waste your money and even injure yourself or others.
 Once you have joined the club, we have a bow rental scheme wherein equipment can be rented for a very reasonable monthly fee.

 Do I have to wear anything special?